casper-network/casper-sidecar/README.md

 * A server-sent events (SSE) server with an `/events` endpoint that streams all the events received from all connected nodes.
 The Sidecar also stores these events.
 * A REST API server that allows clients to query stored events.
 * A JSON RPC bridge between end users and a Casper node's binary port.
+* Legacy emulation for clients using older versions of the SSE API.

 The Sidecar has the following components and external dependencies: